aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/oneclick-word-document-generator-for-dynamics-crm/using-and-configuring-crm-oneclick-generator/_index.md

 title: Using and Configuring CRM OneClick Word Document Generator – Aspose.Words for .NET
 articleTitle: Using and Configuring CRM OneClick Word Document Generator
 linktitle: Using and Configuring CRM OneClick Word Document Generator
-description: "How to use and configure Aspose OneClick Word Document Generator add-on."
+description: "How to use and configure Aspose OneClick Word Document Generator add-on using C#."
 type: docs
 weight: 20
 url: /net/using-and-configuring-crm-oneclick-generator/